colton22/Go-RT/README.md

       ie: rt search -o jsmith,jdoe -s new,open -q q1,q2
       ie: rt search -s open -t 'text 1',txt,'text 2'
 ```
 The SEARCH function is a quick way to query tickets matching criteria.
 All criteria is hardcoded to `{Owner or Owner} AND {Queue or Queue} AND {Status or Status} AND {Title or Title}` This will then pull a list of tickets matching specified criteria.
 As with most flags here, you can specify a comma seperated list to query.
+Also to note, the `-d` option allows you to just pull the query link (your password will be plain-text!)
-  for example, find all tickets matching PROBLEM and owned by john or jack: `rt search -t PROBLEM -o john,jack`
+  For example: find all tickets matching PROBLEM and owned by john or jack: `rt search -t PROBLEM -o john,jack`